The Ascent of Birds

 Published:1st Apr '19

 When and where did the ancestors of modern birds evolve?
-What enabled them to survive the meteoric impact that wiped out the dinosaurs?
-How did these early birds spread across the globe and give rise to the 10,600-plus species we recognise today ― from the largest ratites to the smallest hummingbirds?
-Based on the latest scientific discoveries and enriched by personal observations, The Ascent of Birds sets out to answer these fundamental questions.
+How did these early birds spread across the globe and give rise to the 10,600-plus species we recognize today?
+Based on the latest scientific discoveries, The Ascent of Birds sets out to answer these fundamental questions.
+The narrative delves into the evolutionary journey of birds, exploring their resilience in the face of catastrophic events such as the meteoric impact that wiped out the dinosaurs.

 This is perhaps the most exciting book on bird evolution I have ever read.
 Far from a chronological follow-up of the main fossils of dinosaurs to date, the author has chosen to present 27 species or groups of species, chosen for their spectacular or very particular adaptations, and to show where they come from, how they have evolved and spread, diversified, or sometimes contracted, and therefore how complex specializations or astonishing distributions can be explained today.
 Some may use recent or unusual evolutions (sympatric speciation of two Azorean petrels) or may not be the result of as long a history as was thought (Hoatzin's claw), but all show to what point evolution takes various paths to achieve the extraordinary biodiversity of today.
 There are practically no illustrations (except for a central notebook of photos of the protagonists) and references are relegated to the end, but the style is so captivating that we do not notice it.
 For such a low price, it is an opportunity to learn to what extent the evolution of our birds over the ages is not simply a succession of morphological changes, but that ecology, biogeography, plate tectonics or sometimes chance may have played an important role.